answer-2-earn/.github/profile/README.md

 - erc725.js library is used to encode and decode profile and question metadata.
 - Pinata IPFS is used to store metadata with questions and answers.
 - Gemini AI is used to verify that answers match questions.

-## 🔮 Plans

-- Integrate oracle to use AI to verify answers in a more decentralized way.
-- Add LUKSO UI components to make the app appearance more native.
-- Implement anonymous questions.
-- Add a referral program to engage users to share the app and attract their friends.
-- Collaborate with influencers to reach a big audience.

 ## 🏗️ Architecture